 Protecting your business premises and assets from unauthorised access, intrusions and theft is a top priority.
 An effective intruder alarm system should therefore be a crucial component of your overall security strategy.
 However, with a wide range of options available, choosing the best intruder alarm system for your business can be a daunting task.
 In this article, we will guide you through the key factors to consider when selecting an intruder alarm system to meet your need.

 A good place to start when choosing the best intruder alarm system for your business is to access what our security requirements are.
 What issues do you want to address and what are the vulnerable aspects of your site?
-Research shows that in just one year, 38% of business premises in the wholesale and retail sector were a victim of crime.
+Recent data from the Home Office reveals that 19% of wholesale and retail premises in the UK experienced a crime in the preceding 12 months, highlighting a persistent threat to commercial property.
 It’s therefore important to consider the risks associated with your industry as well as the site size.
 This will help you filter down security systems to find one that meets your needs.

 There are various types of intruder alarm systems available, each with its own features and capabilities.
 It’s important to understand the different types so that you know which will suit your site best.
 The two main categories are wired and wireless systems: